Hands-on Gear Review

 The name says it all: the Black Diamond Mondo Pad is one mondo piece of foam.
 It is a crash pad that seems like overkill in the store.
 But when you take your first big fall on one, you wonder how you could boulder again with anything smaller.
 In addition to a ton of foam, the Mondo carries a lot of gear and comes with good suspension and grips to drag it around with.

-If you are a serious boulderer and want a big landing area, it is a close call between this, the Organic Big Pad and the Voodoo Highball 5000.
-The Big Pad has firmer and longer lasting foam that inspires more confidence on rocky terrain and a Hybrid Hinge for added protection on rocky landings.
-The Mondo has a softer and more forgiving feel and handy features.
-The Voodoo gives you an unhinged surface (taco style pad) that is great for uneven landings but is more unwieldy to pack and move around or use on flat landings.
-Also, the foam softens up fast.
+If you are a serious boulderer and want a big landing area, it is a close call between this, the Organic Big Pad and the Voodoo Highball 5000 Pad.
+The Big Pad has firmer and longer lasting foam that inspires more confidence on rocky terrain and a Hybrid Hinge for added protection.
+The Mondo has a softer and more forgiving feel especially on abrupt low-ball falls on your backside as well as some handy features.
+The Voodoo gives you an unhinged surface (taco style pad) that is great for uneven landings but is more unwieldy to store, pack and move around or use on flat landings.
+Also, the foam softens up equally as fast.
 Overall, the Mondo is a top contender and worth a close look.

 View our complete Crash Pad Review to see how this product compared to others.